Purani Kabar

 Purani Kabar is a Hindi horror film of Bollywood directed by K.I.
 Seikh and produced by M. Kartik.
 This movie was released in 1998 under the banner of Heena Films.

 Plot

-Four friends in different religions buy lottery ticket for each.
+Four friends of different religions buy lottery ticket for each.
 The seller sells the last ticket to their fifth friend and after the lucky draw the fifth friend wins the money.
 The other four claim that they should have an equal share in that prize.
-The winner friend refuses to give share, they kill him and steal the ticket money.
+The winning friend refuses to give share, they kill him and steal the ticket money.
 When the wife of the deceased friend charges them they also drive her away.
 Years later deceased son grows up and become a police officer and knows about the murder of his father.